therealjflf/hesutils/docs/hes_sec.rst

 When a user logs in, the system performs two separate tasks:

-- user identification (who are you?);
+- user authorization (who are you?);

 - and user authentication (how can you prove that you are who you say you are?).

 Most often this comes under the guise of a login name and a password.

-There are other elements to user identification, such as group memberships, home directory, shell, etc. All of those are provided in Hesiod records, so the first part, identification, is taken care of.
+There are other elements to user authorization, such as group memberships, home directory, shell, etc. All of those are provided in Hesiod records, so the first part, authorization, is taken care of.
 But what about authentication?

 Password logins